 You should aim for all your text content to be easily read and understood by your audience.
 Below are a few tips.

-Check that a web page uses your native language.
 If you use WordPress, you can define this in your Settings.
 The language will be applied to all your website's pages.

 Write in plain language where you can.
 The Hemingway App can help with this.
 It warns you when your sentences are too complex or when you could use simpler words by highlighting the text in color.